 Particular emphasis is placed upon the correlation of scene observations and circumstances of death with autopsy findings.
 Medical Examiners respond to more than 350 scenes per year.

 Fellow Candidates must be a Diplomate of the National Board of Medical Examiners or hold an ECFMG certification and have successfully completed an ACGME (or equivalent) accredited residency in anatomic pathology.
-Fellowship positions are open to U.S. Citizens and permanent residents.

 PHILOSOPHY, PURPOSE, AND GOALS